paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-027-national-trails-system.md

 2019—Subsec. (a)(6).
 Pub.
 L. 116–9, § 2502(a), substituted “4,900” for “three thousand seven hundred”, “the Ohio River in Pittsburgh, Pennsylvania,” for “Wood River, Illinois,”, and “the map entitled ‘Lewis and Clark National Historic Trail Authorized Trail Including Proposed Eastern Legacy Extension’, dated April 2018, and numbered 648/143721.” for “maps identified as, ‘Vicinity Map, Lewis and Clark Trail’ study report dated April 1977.”

 Subsec. (a)(8).
 Pub.
-L. 116–9, § 2501(2), substituted “ ‘North Country National Scenic Trail, Authorized Route’, dated February 2014, and numbered 649/116870.” for “Proposed North Country Trail-Vicinity Map’ in the Department of the Interior ‘North Country Trail Report’, dated June 1975.”
+L. 116–9, § 2501(2), substituted “ ‘North Country National Scenic Trail, Authorized Route’, dated February 2014, and numbered 649/116870.” for “ ‘Proposed North Country Trail-Vicinity Map’ in the Department of the Interior ‘North Country Trail Report’, dated June 1975.”

 Pub.
 L. 116–9, § 2501(1), which directed substitution of “4,600 miles, extending from the Appalachian Trail in Vermont” for “thirty two hundred miles, extending from eastern New York State”, was executed by making the substitution for “thirty-two hundred miles, extending from eastern New York State” to reflect the probable intent of Congress.